-The intrinsic values of options outstanding, options exercisable, and options vested and unvested expected to vest at December 31, 2016 and 2017 were each zero.
+The intrinsic value of options exercisable at December 31, 2016 was zero.

-On August 31, 2015, the Company's Board of Directors approved the issuance of 1,111 performance stock options with an estimated grant date fair value of \$132.00 per share and an exercise price of \$180.90 per share to its Chief Executive Officer, or CEO, pursuant to the 2013 Plan.
-On February 29, 2016, the Company's Board of Directors approved the issuance of 1,111 performance stock options with an estimated grant date fair value of \$86.10 per share and an exercise price of \$120.60 per share to its CEO pursuant to the 2013 Plan.
-Vesting of these stock options was based on the Company's achievement of specified objectives by December 31, 2016 as determined by the Company's Board of Directors or the Compensation Committee of the Board of Directors.
-During the year ended December 31, 2017, 211 of the performance stock options granted on August 31, 2015 and 333 of the performance stock options granted on February 29, 2016 were declared vested by the Company's Board of Directors, and the remaining 1,677 shares underlying these awards were forfeited.
+On August 31, 2015, the Company's Board of Directors approved the issuance of 33,333 stock options with an estimated grant date fair value of \$4.40 per share and an exercise price of \$6.03 per share to its Chief Executive Officer pursuant to the 2013 Plan.
+On February 29, 2016, the Company's Board of Directors approved the issuance of 33,333 stock options with an estimated grant date fair value of \$2.87 per share and an exercise price of \$4.02 per share to its Chief Executive Officer pursuant to the 2013 Plan.
+On February 29, 2016, the Company's Board of Directors approved the issuance of 33,333 stock options with an estimated grant date fair value of \$2.87 per share and an exercise price of \$4.02 per share to its Chief Executive Officer pursuant to the 2013 Plan.
+Vesting of these stock options was based on the Company's achievement of specified objectives by December 31, 2016 as determined by the Company's Board of Directors or Compensation Committee.
+Subsequent to the year ended December 31, 2016, 6,333 of the performance stock options granted on August 31, 2015 and 10,000 of the performance stock options granted on February 29, 2016 were declared vested by our Board of Directors in satisfaction of these awards, and the remaining 50,333 shares underlying these awards were forfeited.

 On July 25, 2016, the Company entered into an employment agreement with its new Chief Financial Officer, Senior Vice President of Operations and Secretary, or CFO.
-Pursuant to the terms of this employment agreement, on July 29, 2016 the CFO was granted inducement stock option awards with an exercise price of \$58.50 per share to purchase up to (i) 2,222 shares of the Company's common stock with an estimated grant date fair value of \$43.50 per share, 25% of which vested on the one-year anniversary of the commencement of the CFO's employment with the Company, and remainder of which will vest in equal monthly installments over the following three years, and (ii) 1,111 shares of the Company's common stock with an estimated grant date fair value of \$37.80 per share, which vested upon the Company's achievement of specified corporate goals for 2016 and the consummation of a specified financing transaction.
-During the year ended December 31, 2017, 546 shares of the performance option award granted on July 29, 2016 were declared vested by the Company's Board of Directors, and the remaining 565 shares underlying this award were forfeited.
+Pursuant to the terms of this employment agreement, on July 29, 2016 the CFO was granted inducement stock option awards with an exercise price of \$1.95 per share to purchase up to (i) 66,666 shares of the Company's common stock with an estimated grant date fair value of \$1.45 per share, 25% of which will vest on the one-year anniversary of the commencement of the CFO's employment with the Company, and remainder of which will vest in equal monthly installments over the following three years, and (ii) 33,333 shares of the Company's common stock with an estimated grant date fair value of \$1.26 per share, which vest upon the Company's achievement of specified corporate goals for 2016 and the consummation of a specified financing transaction.
+Subsequent to the year ended December 31, 2016, 16,383 stock options were declared vested by our Board of Directors in satisfaction of the 33,333 performance option award granted on July 29, 2016, and the remaining 16,950 shares underlying this award was forfeited.